Language Select : English Espanol Polski -Sign up for Email Updates

 During Spray Booth Operations

 A spray booth’s exhaust system is removing significant quantities of shop or plant air.
-A typical 10 ft. x 8 ft. x 6 ft. paint booth may exhaust more than 8,000 cubic feet of air per minute.
+A typical 10 ft. x 8 ft. x 6 ft. paint booth may exhaust more than 8,000 CFM.
 If replacement air is pulled directly from outside, this volume may be sufficient to cool the interior of the building and may adversely affect the quality of coatings.
 An air make-up unit, which supplies conditioned and filtered air to the booth, may be required to minimize temperature variations and remove particles that compromise finish quality.

 In the case of pressurized paint booths, air replacement is introduced directly into the booth, eliminating the need for air to be drawn from the facility.
 This allows for greater control over the temperature and filtration quality in both the facility and the spray booth environment, therefore improving working conditions and lowering overall operating costs.